-Support the development of principal hazard management plans for any electrical plant and installations elements and supervising by applying applicable plans.
+Support the development of principal hazard management plans for any aspects related to electrical plant and installations and by supervision of the applicable plans.

 Principal control plans

 Carry out and/or supervise the development and review of the electrical engineering control plan.